joaoprado/fedora-setup-script/README.md

 $HOME/offline-user-packages
 ```

-Copy these directories along with the script which was run to create them onto a USB stick.
+Copy these directories along with the exact same script that was run to create them onto a USB stick.
 On the new computer install the original Fedora ISO, and then insert the USB key and run the script choosing option 3.

-When offline mode is used any functionality that requires access to the internet is skipped, including setting up repositories.
-If you want updates in the future to any of the programs that were downloaded from non standard repositories you will need to add them at a later date.
+When offline install mode is used any functionality that requires access to the internet is skipped, including setting up repositories.
+If you want updates in the future to any of the programs that were downloaded from non standard repositories you will need to add the repos at a later date.
 This can be done by re-running the script in offline mode with internet access, or manually.

 # Customization